Korean, Edit

 ② Exchange of blood and tissue fluid through capillaries

-○ Plasma osmotic pressure (πp) : High osmotic pressure acts as a force to draw water from tissue fluid
+○ Plasma osmotic pressure (πp): High osmotic pressure acts as a force to draw water from tissue fluid

-○ Tissue Fluid Osmotic Pressure (PIF)
+○ Tissue Fluid Hydrostatic Pressure (PIF)

 ○ Tissue Fluid Osmotic Pressure (πIF)